sambow23/blade-stealth-2016-macOS/README.md

 The `EFI` Folder has my unmaintained Clover folder, it should boot Catalina fine but a lot of things don't work or as not as well.

-The `OC` Folder contains the stable, current version of OpenCore to boot macOS Catalina on this machine
+The `OC` Folder contains the stable, current version of OpenCore to boot macOS Big Sur on this machine

-The `OC-Bs` Folder contains the some-what stable, experimental version of OpenCore to boot macOS Big Sur Public Beta on this machine.
-(Should have feature parity with the Catalina version)
+The `OC-cat` Folder contains the version of OpenCore for macOS Catalina (which is now deprecated), keeping this for reference/archiving mainly.

 `OC-DSDT` - Contains initial DSDT for OpenCore, unmaintained for now